kamal-sanjeewa/React-Native/README.md

 ## Tasks ##

 - Fork this repository
-- Create an Android project with the following features:
+- Create a React Native (android and iOS) project with the following features:
     - Loads and shows a list of Persons from a remote source
     - Caches the loaded list of Persons
     - Prevents any loading from the remote source if the cache is available